-The Dutch consumer confidence index dropped to -4 in March 2019 from -2 in the previous month.
-This was the second straight month of negative reading and slightly below the average of -3 reported for the past twenty years.
-Households' assessment towards the economic climate worsened (-3 vs 1 in February), as deterioration was seen for both the assessment of the next 12 months (-15 vs -13) and the past (9 vs 14).
-Also, the willingness to buy fell slightly (-4 vs -3) as sentiment regarding the financial situation over the past 12 months deteriorated further (-9 vs -8).
-Furthermore, the consumers found time for making large purchases less favorable (0 vs 2).
-Consumer Confidence in Netherlands averaged 0.86 Index Points from 1986 until 2019, reaching an all time high of 36 Index Points in January of 2000 and a record low of -41 Index Points in February of 2013.
+The Dutch consumer confidence index dropped to 0 in August 2019 from 2 in the previous month.
+Households' assessment towards the economic climate turned to negative for the first time in three months (-1 vs 6 in July), as their views for the coming year were much more pessimistic (-10 vs -1), while those in the past twelve months were less positive (9 vs 13).
+At the same time, the willingness to buy improved a bit (0 vs -1), as consumers's opinions about their financial situation in the past year were slightly less negative (-6 vs -7), with households found the time for making large purchases becoming a little more favorable (6 vs 5).
+Meanwhile, consumers were slightly less positive about their financial situation in the next twelve months (0 vs 1).
+Consumer Confidence in Netherlands averaged 0.84 Index Points from 1986 until 2019, reaching an all time high of 36 Index Points in January of 2000 and a record low of -41 Index Points in February of 2013.

 Consumer Confidence in Netherlands is expected to be -3.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Consumer Confidence in Netherlands to stand at -3.00 in 12 months time.
 In the long-term, the Netherlands Consumer Confidence is projected to trend around -2.00 Index Points in 2020, according to our econometric models.